Add physics colliders

 Tiled allows you to add objects to your map: either directly on an object layer or attached to a tile. bevy_ecs_tiled can use these objects to automatically spawn physics colliders when loading the map.

-Create objects in Tiled
+Create collider objects in Tiled

 • objects attached to an object layer: these are the regular objects you can place on the map when working on an object layer.